zenodab-bit/GemsZeno/README.md

 using GEMS
 ```

-> [!NOTE] Multi-Threading
+> [!NOTE]
-    Simulations in GEMS and the post-processing routines are optimizeed for [multi-threading](https://docs.julialang.org/en/v1/manual/multi-threading/).
+> Simulations in GEMS and the post-processing routines are optimizeed for [multi-threading](https://docs.julialang.org/en/v1/manual/multi-threading/).
 Taking advantage of these features requires the Julia process to be started with multiple threads like `$ julia --threads 4` or like this to automatically start Julia with the maximum number of threads `$ julia --threads auto`.

 ## Simulations